itsmrval/itsmrval/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-🌱 &nbsp;I'm currently learning VueJS.\
+🌱 &nbsp;I'm currently learning Rust.\
 ✍️ &nbsp;I work at [Scaleway](https://scaleway.com) and association [Lynqo](https://lynqo.fr).\
 💬 &nbsp;I am open to all ideas, contact me on Telegram.\
 ✉️ &nbsp;You can also reach me at contact@valentinp.fr !
 I'll try to respond as soon as i can.